-- (2) BASIX Certificate The applicant shall undertake the development strictly in accordance with the commitments listed in the approved BASIX certificate(s) for the development to which this consent applies. - (3) National Construction Code Building Code of Australia (BCA) All building work shall be carried out in accordance with the BCA.
-In this condition, a reference to the BCA is a reference to that Code as in force on the date the application for the relevant Construction Certificate is made.

-- (4) Home Building Act Pursuant to Section 4.17(11) of the EP&A Act 1979, residential building work within the meaning of the Home Building Act 1989 shall not be carried out unless the principal certifier for the development to which the work relates: - a) in the case of work for which a principal contractor has been appointed: - i) has been informed in writing of the name and licence number of the principal contractor; and - ii) where required has provided an insurance certificate with the name of the insurer by which the work is insured under Part 6 of that Act. - b) in the case of work to be carried out by an owner-builder; - i) has been informed in writing of the name of the owner-builder; and - ii) if the owner-builder is required to hold an owner-builder permit under that Act; has provided a copy of the owner builder permit. - (5) Home Building Act Insurance Building work that involves residential building work within the meaning of the Home Building Act 1989, shall not commence until such time as a contract of insurance is in force in accordance with Part 6 of that Act.
+- (4) National Construction Code Building Code of Australia (BCA) All building work shall be carried out in accordance with the BCA.
+In this condition, a reference to the BCA is a reference to that Code as in force on the date the application for the relevant Construction Certificate is made. - (5) Home Building Act Pursuant to Section 4.17(11) of the EP&A Act 1979, residential building work within the meaning of the Home Building Act 1989 shall not be carried out unless the principal certifier for the development to which the work relates has given Council written notice of the following: - a) for work that requires a principal contractor to be appointed: - i. the name and licence number of the principal contractor, and - ii. the name of the insurer of the work under Part 6 of the Home Building Act 1989, - b) for work to be carried out by an owner-builder: - i. the name of the owner-builder, and - ii. if the owner-builder is required to hold an owner-builder permit under the Home Building Act 1989, the number of the owner-builder permit.